chienphamvu/kubex/README.md

 ### Get Resources

-This command does a simple thing: it show the normal kubectl output but with numbers.
+This command displays the normal kubectl output but with numbered lines.
-Besides that, it also supports `in <namespace>` and `on <context>` options to provide easy filtering and context switching.
-KubeX uses fuzzy matching, so you don't need to provide the full namespace or context name; KubeX will find the matches and prompt you to select.
+It also supports the `in <namespace>` and `on <context>` options for easy filtering and context switching.
+KubeX uses fuzzy matching, so you don't need to provide the full namespace or context name; KubeX will find the matches and prompt you to select from the available options.

 ```bash
 kubex get <resource> [in <namespace>] [on <context>] [<string>] [flags]
 ```
-- `<resource>` can be any valid kubectl resource (`pod`, `deployment`, `service`, `serviceaccount`, etc.) or `last` which is a special resource for kubeX, it quickly shows the last list from cache.
+- `<resource>` can be any valid kubectl resource (`pod`, `deployment`, `service`, `serviceaccount`, etc.) or `last`, which is a special resource for KubeX that quickly shows the last list from the cache.
-- `<namespace>` and `<context>` doesn't need to be exact match
+- `<namespace>` and `<context>` do not need to be an exact match.
-- `<string>` is the filter string to filter output from the command
+- `<string>` is the filter string to further refine the output.
-- `[flags]` can be any valid kubectl flags
+- `[flags]` can be any valid kubectl flags.

 ## Examples